Code Signing Certificate at $199.99

 Below are features and benefits you get once you digitally sign your software using

-a code signing certificate offered by respected certificate authorities like Sectigo or Comodo:
+a code signing certificate offered by respected certificate authorities like Sectigo, Comodo or DigiCert.

 Once you digitally code sign your software or an application, your company name gets embedded with the signature that proves your software is coming from the authentic source.
 Therefore, third-party distribution websites and other platforms will accept your software, which means your software distribution will maximize compared to those unsigned ones.